hardlianotion/zounds/README.md

 Running the tests

-Tests are currently run via
+Tests are currently run from the project root via

     $ bundle
     $ bundle exec ruby tests/<test-name-here>_tests.rb